Anarchism: Classical

 Inceptive currents among classical anarchist currents were mutualism and individualism.
 They were followed by the major currents of social anarchism (collectivist, communist and syndicalist).
 They differ on organisational and economic aspects of their ideal society.

 Mutualism is an 18th-century economic theory that was developed into anarchist theory by Pierre-Joseph Proudhon.
-Its aims include reciprocity, free association, voluntary contract, federation and monetary reform of both credit and currency that would be regulated by a bank of the people.
+Its aims include "abolishing the state", reciprocity, free association, voluntary contract, federation and monetary reform of both credit and currency that would be regulated by a bank of the people.
 Mutualism has been retrospectively characterised as ideologically situated between individualist and collectivist forms of anarchism.
 In What Is Property?
 (1840), Proudhon first characterised his goal as a "third form of society, the synthesis of communism and property."
 Collectivist anarchism is a revolutionary socialist form of anarchism commonly associated with Mikhail Bakunin.
 Collectivist anarchists advocate collective ownership of the means of production which is theorised to be achieved through violent revolution and that workers be paid according to time worked, rather than goods being distributed according to need as in communism.
 Collectivist anarchism arose alongside Marxism but rejected the dictatorship of the proletariat despite the stated Marxist goal of a collectivist stateless society.

-Anarcho-communism is a theory of anarchism that advocates a communist society with common ownership of the means of production, direct democracy and a horizontal network of voluntary associations, workers' councils and worker cooperatives, with production and consumption based on the guiding principle "From each according to his ability, to each according to his need."
+Anarcho-communism is a theory of anarchism that advocates a communist society with common ownership of the means of production, held by a federal network of voluntary associations, with production and consumption based on the guiding principle "From each according to his ability, to each according to his need."
 Anarcho-communism developed from radical socialist currents after the French Revolution but was first formulated as such in the Italian section of the First International.
 It was later expanded upon in the theoretical work of Peter Kropotkin, whose specific style would go onto become the dominating view of anarchists by the late 19th century.
 Anarcho-syndicalism is a branch of anarchism that views labour syndicates as a potential force for revolutionary social change, replacing capitalism and the state with a new society democratically self-managed by workers.
 The basic principles of anarcho-syndicalism are direct action, workers' solidarity and workers' self-management.

 Individualist anarchism is a set of several traditions of thought within the anarchist movement that emphasise the individual and their will over any kinds of external determinants.
 Early influences on individualist forms of anarchism include William Godwin, Max Stirner, and Henry David Thoreau.
 Through many countries, individualist anarchism attracted a small yet diverse following of Bohemian artists and intellectuals as well as young anarchist outlaws in what became known as illegalism and individual reclamation.